 Gary A. Lyons held various positions with Neurocrine Biosciences, Inc., a biopharmaceutical company, for 16 years through January 2008, including President and Chief Executive Officer.
 From 1983 to 1993, Mr. Lyons held various executive positions at Genentech, Inc., a biotechnology company, including Vice President of Business Development, Vice President of Sales, and Director of Sales and Marketing.
-Mr. Lyons presently serves as a member of the board of directors of Neurocrine Biosciences, Inc. (since 1993), Rigel Pharmaceuticals, Inc. (since 2005), NeurogesX, Inc. (since 2011) and KaloBios Pharmaceuticals, Inc. (since 2011), all of which are publicly held biotechnology companies.
-In addition, Mr Lyons served on the boards of directors of PDL

-BioPharma and Facet Biotech Corporation from 2008 through 2010 and on the board of directors of Poniard Pharmaceuticals, Inc. from 2009 through 2011.
-Mr. Lyons holds a bachelor's degree in marine biology from the University of New Hampshire and an M.B.A. degree from Northwestern University, JL Kellogg Graduate School of Management.
+Mr. Lyons presently serves as a member of the board of directors of Neurocrine Biosciences, Inc., Rigel Pharmaceuticals, Inc., Retrophin, Inc. and Cytori Therapeutics.
+In addition, Mr. Lyons served previously on the board of directors of PDL BioPharma, Facet Biotech Corporation, KaloBios Pharmaceuticals, Inc. and NeurogesX, Inc. Mr. Lyons holds a bachelor's degree in marine biology from the University of New Hampshire and an M.B.A. degree from Northwestern University, JL Kellogg Graduate School of Management.